sigasi/sigasi_insights/manual/tools.md

 ## Setting the preferred editor

-To open a Quartus Project in Sigasi, you first have to configure Sigasi Pro as preferred editor in [/manual/opening#Altera Quartus II].
+To open a Quartus Project in Sigasi, you first have to configure Sigasi Studio as preferred editor in [/manual/opening#Altera Quartus II].

 ## Open a Quartus II Project in Sigasi